Patel-Riya-D/task3/README.md

    Essential libraries such as `pandas`, `numpy`, `matplotlib`, `seaborn`, and `sklearn` are imported.

 2. **Load the Dataset**
    A dataset is loaded into a pandas DataFrame for analysis.
+(House price prediction)

 3. **Preprocess the Data**
    This may include handling missing values, converting data types, or filtering.